Van Mildert College, Durham: Student life

 Van Mildert has one of the largest undergraduate and graduate intakes among Durham colleges, admitting 376 undergraduates and at least 150 graduate students in the 2023–2024 academic year.
 All first year undergraduates board and lodge within the college, which means that they are obliged to live, dine and read for their degree within the college grounds, though this arrangement is not universal and may be waived for local students whom lived within the area.
 A typical fresher's room will have a single bed and are inclusive of heating, power, and internet access, and weekly cleaning by the college bedders (housekeepers).
 Second year students usually lives-out in the city with many finalists returning to live-in College.
 Arrangements for postgraduates varies, with the college reserving at least 61 rooms, mostly in Deerness Block for its graduate members.

 Three cafeteria-style meals a day are served in the college dining hall, which are included in the boarding fee, where it is common for each hall corridors to go together.
 Out of term time, students who stays are permitted to use the kitchen facilities or bought meal directly in the college servery.

 Academic dress

-Van Mildert previously obliged its students in wearing the college gown to formal hall, matriculation, college congregations and other academic or formal events, as it was evident in historical college matriculation photograph.
+Van Mildert previously required its students to college gown to formal hall, matriculation, college congregations and other academic or formal events, as evident in a historical college matriculation photograph.
 It is not entirely sure precisely when or why the college dropped this convention, but college records has suggested that this tradition ceased with the admittance of women undergraduates in 1972.

 Although the wearing of academic dress is no longer stipulated, formal dress (e.g. lounge suit and dress) is required in every formal events, such as matriculation and formal halls.
 In addition, students are required to wear black tie for men and ball gown for women at the end of term balls.